qiskit-community/qiskit-experiments/docs/tutorials/visualization.rst

 prepared-state (one per circuit).
 We process the "memory" data passed to the analysis class and set the points and centroid series data in the plotter.
-This is accomplished in the code below, where we also train a discriminator to label the IQ points as one of the three prepared states.
-IQPlotter supports plotting a discriminator as optional supplementary data, which will show predicted series over the axis area.
+This is accomplished in the code below, where we also train a discriminator to label the IQ points as one of the three prepared states. :class:`.IQPlotter` supports plotting a discriminator as optional supplementary data, which will show predicted series over the axis area.